RedHatRanger/Git101/labs/03_branching_essentials.md

 # Lab 3: Branching Essentials

-Branches let you develop features and fixes independently from the main codebase.
+Branching lets you develop features and fixes independently from the main codebase.
 In **Lab 3**, we’ll cover creating branches, switching between them, and merging simple changes.

 ## Objectives